Super Street Fighter II Turbo: Hyper Street Fighter II: The Anniversary Edition

-In 2003, Capcom released this version of the game that allowed you to select every previous iteration of the main cast over the course of the 5 different main SF2 titles (World Warrior, Champion Edition, Hyper Fighting, Super, Super Turbo), provided that character was selectable in that game.
+In 2003, Capcom released this version of the game that allowed players to select every previous iteration of the main cast over the course of the five different main SF2 titles (World Warrior, Champion Edition, Hyper Fighting, Super, Super Turbo), provided that character was selectable in that game.
 This version was released on CPS-2 arcade, PlayStation 2 and Xbox.

 Super Street Fighter II Turbo HD Remix

 In 2008, Capcom published Super Street Fighter II Turbo HD Remix, an HD port of the game for the PlayStation 3 and Xbox 360 available as a downloadable title.
 It was developed by Backbone Entertainment.
 It features a 1080p resolution with graphics by artists from Udon (authors of the Street Fighter comic book series), an arranged soundtrack provided by Overclocked Remix, and adjustments to the game's balance by David Sirlin with input from the competitive community.
 This version was based on the source code from Super Street Fighter II X for Matching Service for Dreamcast.
 The game allows you to select between normal and "classic" mode, which uses classic sprites and doesn't use the balance changes.
 It was played at EVO Championship Series in 2009 and 2010.